-This is how we declare a function, def is the keyword used for defining and “makePayment” is the function name and colon at the end, now you can write multiple lines into your functions.
-This function is not having any arguments, passing arguments into functions is not mandatory.
-Colon indicates that there is some piece of code inside this function.
+This is how we declare a function, def is the keyword used for defining and “makePayment” is the function name and colon at the end; now, you can write multiple lines into your functions.
+This function does not have any arguments; passing arguments into functions is not mandatory.
+The colon indicates that there is some piece of code inside this function.

 => def makePayment(argument1, argument2, ...):

-Function declaration with arguments.
-Arguments are the values or data will be used in the code written under the functions.
+A function declaration with arguments.
+Arguments are the values or data that will be used in the code written under the functions.

 Functions are the piece of code that is not executed automatically until you won’t call it.
-To call the function just write the name of the function.
-Whenever a function is executed a new symbol table is created internally in the memory.
+To call the function, just write the name of the function.
+Whenever a function is executed, a new symbol table is created internally in the memory.
 All the arguments passed into function stores the values into a local symbol table.
-A reference variable first looks into the local symbol table, then it tries to find into the local symbol table of the function defined inside a function, then it tries to find into global symbol table and then at last inbuilt names.
+A reference variable first looks into the local symbol table; then it tries to find the function defined inside a function, then it tries to find the global symbol table and then at last inbuilt names.
 A global variable cannot be assigned inside the function because it will be not accessible throughout the system, but you reference it.
 Whenever a new function is called inside another function new symbol table is created.